norman/friendly_id/Guide.md

     rake friendly_id:redo_slugs MODEL=User

-FriendlyId will also query against the cache column if it's available, which can significantly improve the performance of many queries, particularly when passing an array of friendly ids to #find.
+FriendlyId will automatically query against the cache column if it's available, which significantly improves the performance of many queries, particularly when passing an array of friendly ids to #find.

 A few warnings when using this feature: